enthought/pyface/docs/source/trait_types.rst

 For interactions with the toolkit, the |Color.from_toolkit| and
 |Color.to_toolkit| methods allow conversion to and from the appropriate
 toolkit color objects, such as Qt's :py:class:`QColor` or :py:class:`wx.Colour`.
-These are mst likely to be needed by internal Pyface functionality, and should not be needed by developers who are building applications on top of Pyface.
+These are most likely to be needed by internal Pyface functionality, and should not be needed by developers who are building applications on top of Pyface.